Jennie (musical): Productions

 The musical opened on Broadway at the Majestic Theatre on October 17, 1963 and closed on December 28, 1963, after 82 performances and four previews.
 Directed by Vincent J. Donehue, choreographed by Matt Mattox (official IBDB credits) and with costumes by Irene Sharaff, the cast included George D. Wallace as O'Connor, Robin Bailey as Cromwell, Jack De Lon as Abe O'Shaughnessy, Jeremiah Morris as The Bear, Sydney Harris, and Indian Fakir, and Ethel Shutta as Nellie Malone.

 The critics were delighted by the score and Martin's slapstick antics but found little else to praise.
 Howard Taubman, in The New York Times wrote: "Not that Miss Martin has lost her luster...she continues to be a game and resourceful trouper, willing to do an impossible backbend while being carried aloft and game enough to let herself be whirled head over heels on a torture rack and come up smiling and belting out a top note."
 Walter Kerr reviewing in the Herald Tribune wrote: "a woeful tale of some woeful people told in a woeful way."
 This was Martin's first Broadway flop.
 (She had starred in Nice Goin and Dancing in the Streets which closed out-of-town.
 Dancing was written by Vernon Duke and Howard Dietz, and closed in Boston in 1943.)

+The New York Times reported the show’s losses as $450,000.